Sirillion/SMXmenu/README.md

 > Dependencies: None.

-> Compatibility: All mods and modlets that doesn't affect the XUi_Menu folder.
+> Compatibility: Will work with all mods/modlets that doesn't modify the contents of the XUi_Menu folder.